SigursteinnBjarni/Bash/Readme.md

 This scipt will print all **TXT**,**MX** and **NS** records for a given domain.
 It will attempt **Zone transfer** againts the Nameservers for the given domain.

-If Zone transfer is not successful then DNS enumberation is executed.
+If Zone transfer is not successful then DNS enumberation is performed.
+#### This script takes advantage of "parallelism" by running the DNS enumeration via backround jobs
 ## Usage

 ```bash